Filpill/blog-web/content/projects/2022-07-17-github-cli.md

 There are 2 main ways to connect to a git repository.
 We can either use the HTTPS or SSH protocols respectively.

-SSH has the advantage of having passwordless interactions with git which I strongly recommended when pushing code.
+SSH has the advantage of having password-less interactions with git which I strongly recommended when pushing code.
 Its trivial to set-up an SSH key-pair; it saves time and its very secure.
 (Assuming you take the right precautions to protect your ssh-keys!)

 My **deep personal recommendation is to use the SSH Method** and avoid using the access tokens for authentications.